Ocramius/ocramius.github.com/source/_posts/2017-05-29-eliminating-visual-debt.md

 <p>
     This is all you
-    need to understand that `Event` mumbo-jumbo (which has broken naming, by the way, but this isn't an architecture workshop), no:
+    need to understand that <code>Event</code> mumbo-jumbo (which has broken naming, by the way, but this isn't an architecture workshop).
+Maybe add some API doc:
 </p>

 ~~~php